Versace: Gianni Versace, the beginning

+Gianni Versace, 1978–1997

 In 1972, Gianni Versace designed his first collections for Callaghan, Genny, and Complice.

-In 1978, the company launched under the name "Gianni Versace Donna” and opened its first boutique in Milan's Via della Spiga.
+In 1978, the company launched under the name "Gianni Versace Donna" and opened its first boutique in Milan's Via della Spiga.
 Gianni independently controlled much of the brand, from designing to retailing.
+In 1981, the House of Versace released their first-ever fragrance, Gianni Versace for Women.
 In 1982, the company expanded its offerings to include accessories, jewelry, home furnishings, and china.

-In 1993, Donatella Versace added the Young Versace and Versus lines.
-In 1994, the brand gained international coverage from the black Versace dress of Elizabeth Hurley, referred in the media as "that dress".
+In 1993, Donatella Versace added the Young Versace and Versus lines, and from 1994 the company began referring to her as co-designer for Gianni Versace.
+Also in 1994, the brand gained international coverage from the black Versace dress of Elizabeth Hurley, referred in the media as "that dress".

 Versace has designed for various music artists, including stage and album cover costumes for Elton John in 1992 and outfits for Michael Jackson.
 Versace also designed clothing for the Princess of Wales and Princess Caroline of Monaco.

+Donatella Versace, 1997–2025

 After the murder of Gianni Versace in 1997, his sister Donatella, formerly vice-president, took over as creative director, and his older brother Santo Versace became CEO.
 Donatella's daughter Allegra Versace was left a 50 percent stake in the company, which she assumed control of on her eighteenth birthday.

-In 2000, the green Versace dress worn by Jennifer Lopez at the Grammy Awards gained extensive media attention.
+In 2000 the green Versace dress worn by Jennifer Lopez at the Grammy Awards gained extensive media attention.
 The dress was voted the fifth most iconic dress of all time and Elizabeth Hurley's black Versace dress was voted most iconic dress of all time, according to a 2008 Daily Telegraph poll.

+In 2000 Versace began its effort to take control of all aspects of producing and selling its merchandise.
 With the company's profits in decline in the early 2000s, Fabio Massimo Cacciatori was hired as interim CEO to reorganise and restructure Versace Group in 2003.
 Cacciatori resigned in December 2003 due to "disputes with the Versace family".
 In 2004, Giancarlo di Risio from IT Holding became CEO, until he resigned in 2009 due to disagreements with Donatella.
 In May 2016, the Versace Group appointed Jonathan Akeroyd as CEO and board member.

-In February 2014, The Blackstone Group purchased a 20 percent stake in Versace for €210 million.
+In February 2014 The Blackstone Group purchased a 20 percent stake in Versace for €210 million.